jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 * Protect against known and unknown threats, allowing only trusted software packages into your SDLC.
 * Create policies to block packages with known vulnerabilities, malicious code, operational risk, or license compliance issues.

-For more information on JFrog Curation and how to set it up, see the JFrog Curation general documentation at https://jfrog.com/help.
+For more information on JFrog Curation and how to set it up, see the JFrog Curation general documentation at [**Jfrog curation help center**](https://jfrog.com/help/r/jfrog-curation/jfrog-curation-overview).

-JFrog Curation requires Enterprise X and Enterprise + subscriptions.
-Currently, the following package managers are supported:
+## Supported package managers
-* Npm (npm) - Requires [Xray version 3.78.9](https://jfrog.com/help/r/jfrog-release-information/xray-3.78.9) and above, and [Artifactory version 7.63.5](https://jfrog.com/help/r/jfrog-release-information/artifactory-7.63) and above
+* Npm (npm)
-* Maven (mvn) - Requires [Xray version 3.92](https://jfrog.com/help/r/jfrog-release-information/xray-3.92) and above, and [Artifactory version 7.82](https://jfrog.com/help/r/jfrog-release-information/artifactory-7.82) and above
+* Maven (mvn) - Requires xray 3.92 and above, and Artifactory 7.82 and above
-'''
 ***

 ### Commands